The Great Loop - It's Like RVing on Water

 The Great Loop is an amazing adventure by boat: circumnavigating the eastern half of the US and Canada by waterways.
 Fortunately, keeping connected over mobile internet using options like cellular, Wi-Fi, and satellite is entirely possible.

-Even if your main purpose for travel is to disconnect and explore, there will likely be days where you will want to share your photos, do some internet banking, stream a favorite show, or download a new book (or three!).
+Even if your main purpose for doing the Great Loop is to disconnect and explore, there will likely be days where you will want to share your photos, do some internet banking, stream a favorite show, download a new book (or three!).